Practical AI and SaaS for Business

 Training data use: read this clause specifically

 Look for explicit language about whether your business's data, prompts, and outputs are used to train or improve the vendor's models.
 Many enterprise or business tiers now include an opt-out or an outright commitment not to train on customer data, but this is often a higher-tier feature, not a default across every plan the same vendor offers.
-Confirm which specific plan you're actually signing up for carries this commitment, not just what the vendor's general policy page states.
+Confirm which specific plan you're actually signing up for carries this commitment, not just what the vendor's general policy page states, as our ChatGPT for Business review shows for one major vendor's terms.

 Liability caps and what they actually cover